gaelrenoux/gaston/IDEAS.md

 - When a schedule is a success (better than previous one), try to re-assign everyone a few times to see if you can improve it further
 - Better handling of constraints
 - Incompatibility reward should be in the preference (in the config), not in settings
-- Test that keeping the same seed keeps the same results (doesn't seem to be working)
-- Nothing and Unassigned should be merged when there's no minimum on the acceptable number of persons unassigned.
-Better conf would be a min number, with different anti-preferences above and below that min.
 - Create a max-unassigned or max-nothing, and use a topic-exclusive ?
 It's not a personal pref though, so it doesn't work that well
 - Keep and display schedules that are close to the current one, to give some alternatives (or fix a target score and give all that are above the score)
 - Simulated cooling